eddie-murphy/labview-mathematica-rlc/README.md

 # labview-mathematica-rlc
 ## LabVIEW 2018/2019 program that solves for the values of each component in a physical Resistor, Inductor, and Capacitor (RLC) circuit by analyzing the frequency response of the circuit.
-* Calls on Mathematica using wolfram script to perform Nonlinear model fitting.
+* Calls on Mathematica using wolfram script to perform Nonlinear regression.
 * Included is the main program vi, along with all the other sub vi's.
 Programs contain comments for understanding.

 ## Necessary Equipment: